fakhriyfasya/documentation/argocd-deploy-app-on-kubernetes.md

-# Deploy Application in kubernetes using ArgoCD WEB UI
+# Deploy Application on kubernetes using ArgoCD WEB UI

 **Steps :**